7point1/7point1.github.io/_pages/projects.md

 display_categories: [historical, modern, catalogue, seismology]
 horizontal: false
 ---
 <p>My research portfolio below highlights some of my most memorable projects resulting in impactful science.
 These cover the analysis of historical and modern earthquakes, historical earthquake catalogues and macroseismic datasets, and papers related observational seismology.
-Related papers are highlighted within each project but if you are after a full list of my publications, those can be found under the <a href="https://7point1.github.io/publications/" >Publications tab</a>.
+Related papers are highlighted within each project but if you are after a full list of my publications, those can be found under the <a href="https://7point1.github.io/publications/" >Publications tab</a> at the top right of your screen.
 </p>
 <br>
 <!-- pages/projects.md -->